-- 1. There are three starting times for the 2022 Badwater Ultramarathon (800pm, 930pm, and 1100pm on July 11, 2022), but all racers in all groups are competing in the same race.
-Runners must check in at the start line, ready to race, 30 minutes prior to their start time. - 2.
+- 1. There are three starting times for the 2023 Badwater Ultramarathon (2000, 2100, and 2200 on July 4, 2023), but all Competitors in all waves are competing in the same race.
+Competitors must check in at the start line, ready to race, 30 minutes prior to their start time. - 2.
 Starting Groups are assigned by the race director and are non-transferable.
 Split times will be collated throughout the race to maintain overall standings.
 There are only two divisions: men's and women's.
-The racer to arrive at the finish line in each division with the lowest overall time, based on their starting time, will be considered the winner. - 3.
-The race number bib must be worn by the racer on the front of the body, unmodified, unfolded, and visible at all times during the race.
+The Competitor to arrive at the finish line in each division with the lowest overall time, based on their starting time, will be considered the winner. - 3.
+The race number bib must be worn by the Competitor on the front of the body, unmodified, unfolded, and visible at all times during the race.
 It may not be worn on the head or hat.
-The Pacer Bib numbers must also be worn similarly by any pacer / crew member who is running along with his or her racer. - 4.
-All runners MUST have passed, and be proceeding beyond, the following locations along the race route within the specified time cut-offs: - Mile 50.5 (2000' Elevation Sign, located 8.6 miles beyond Stovepipe Wells): All runners must pass by 1000am, Tuesday morning (regardless of starting wave). - Mile 72 (Panamint Springs Resort): All runners must pass by 800pm, Tuesday night (regardless of starting wave). - Mile 90 (Darwin Turn-Off): All runners must pass by 500am, Wednesday morning (regardless of starting wave). - Lone Pine at Mile 122: Within 42 hours, based upon start time.
-Additionally, beyond the Darwin Checkpoint, if it becomes clear that a runner will not be able to finish the race officially within the 48-hour time limit, that runner may be forced to withdraw from the course and the race prior to the actual conclusion of the 48 hours. - 5.
-Runners who fail to meet the specified time cut-offs along the course must withdraw from the race course; similarly, runners who are disqualified from the race must also withdraw from the race course.
-Such runners may not continue on the race course "unofficially" or after simply removing their bib number.
-Crew members from withdrawn runners must also depart the race course, unless they formally join another runner's crew.
+The Pacer Bib numbers must also be worn similarly by any Pacer / crew member who is running along with his or her Competitor. - 4.
+All Competitors MUST have passed, and be proceeding beyond, the following locations along the race route within the specified time cut-offs: - Mile 50.8 (2000' Elevation Sign, located 8.6 miles beyond Stovepipe Wells): All Competitors must pass by 1000am, Wednesday morning (regardless of starting wave). - Mile 72.8 (Panamint Springs Resort): All Competitors must pass by 800pm, Wednesday night (regardless of starting wave). - Mile 90.7 (Darwin Turn-Off): All Competitors must pass by 500am, Thursday morning (regardless of starting wave). - Mile 122.8 (Lone Pine Dow Villa Motel): All Competitors must pass within 42 hours, based upon individual start time.
+Additionally, beyond the Darwin Checkpoint, if it becomes clear that a Competitor will not be able to finish the race officially within the 48-hour time limit, that Competitor may be forced to withdraw from the course and the race prior to the actual conclusion of the 48 hours. - 5.
+Competitors who fail to meet the specified time cut-offs along the course must withdraw from the race course; similarly, Competitors who are disqualified from the race must also withdraw from the race course.
+Such Competitors may not continue on the race course "unofficially" or after simply removing their bib number.
+Crew members from withdrawn Competitors must also depart the race course, unless they formally join another Competitor's crew. - 6.
+The clock does not stop for any reason until the race course officially closes 48 hours after each designated official start time.

-- 6. The clock does not stop for any reason until the race course officially closes 48 hours after each designated official start time.
-All racers must leave the course by the 48th hour beyond their start time: Finishing, or remaining on the race course with the intent to continue, is not allowed after 48 hours. - 7.
-Running must always be single file, on the far left side of the road or off the left side of the road, facing traffic (pacers, too). - 8.
-Racers must make their presence known at all Time Checkpoints located along the route. - 9.
-As it has since 1989, the race ends at Mt.
-Whitney Portal.
-If any entrant or crew member chooses to hike on the Mt.
-Whitney Trail, official race logos must not be worn and the appropriate permits must be obtained from the Forest Service. - 10.
-Racers, crew, and staff must not litter, mar, or pollute the landscape or environment. - 11.
-All racers, crew and staff must display courtesy, good taste, decorum, and sportsmanship at all times.
-Nudity is specifically not allowed.
+- All Competitors must leave the course by the 48th hour beyond their start time: Finishing, or remaining on the race course with the intent to continue, is not allowed after 48 hours. - 7.
+Running must always be single file, on the far left side of the road or off the left side of the road, facing traffic (Pacers, too). - 8.
+Competitors must make their presence known at all Time Checkpoints located along the route.